Edwards-R/redlist_docs/irecord_data_analysis/bounds_check_code/spatial_scrapbook.md

 ## Northing 748,600
 Run this past Mike.

-This is from a survey run by 'Anand Prasad', Matt Smith is down as determiner on a couple of these.
+This is from a survey run by 'Anand Prasad', Matt Smith is down as determiner on a couple of these, as is Murdo.
+These are quite probably correct, and their 'error' is just due to the low volume of data we get from that area.

 ### Query
 ```